Skip to main content

-Title Deeds: Proof of Property Ownership
+Title Deeds: Proof of property ownership

-Title DeedsIf you're planning to buy a new property, you'll need to get the title deed transferred into your name to prove that you own the property.
+If you're planning to buy a new property, you'll need to get the title deed transferred into your name to prove that you own the property.
 You'll need the assistance of a lawyer specialising in property transfers (also known as a conveyancer) to help you transfer the title deed into your name.

 You'll only legally own the property when the Registrar of Deeds signs the transfer.
-After the Registrar of Deeds signed the transfer, the Deeds Office closest to you keeps a copy of the title deed.
+After the Registrar of Deeds signs the transfer, the Deeds Office closest to you keeps a copy of the title deed.

 What is a title deed?